santhoshsandy299/Multiplexer-Simulation-in-Vivado/README.md

 **Conclusion:** <br>
 <br>
 &emsp;&emsp;In this experiment, a 4:1 Multiplexer was successfully designed and simulated using Verilog HDL across four different modeling styles: Gate-Level, Data Flow, Behavioral, and Structural.
-The simulation results verified the correct functionality of the MUX, with all implementations producing identical outputs for the given input conditions.
+The simulation results verified the correct functionality of the MUX, with all implementations producing identical outputs for the given input conditions .